July 19, 2021

 You can see the results in your Destination folder.

-10. Create a Contact Sheet
+Step 10: Create Contact Sheet

 Choose File > Automate > Contact Sheet II

 Choose your source folder (your modified images).
 Choose Width, Height, and Resolution values for the contact sheet.
 Choose across first and the desired number of Columns and Rows.
 Click OK.
-Please wait, while Photoshop opens each image and creates the contact sheet.

 Choose File > Automate > Contact Sheet II.